 Dr. Don Parker is a highly sought-after speaker and professional development provider.
-He is the principal of Posen Intermediate School in Posen-Robbins School District 143.5 in Posen, Illinois.
-Previously, he was the principal of Lincoln Avenue School, a K-8 school in Dolton, Illinois, where he improved the culture, implemented a resilience program, managed the implementation of restorative justice, and increased attendance and student achievement.
+He specializes in supporting teachers to build trusting relationships with students and improving the culture and climate of schools to optimize staff and students experience.
+Dr. Parker is a former principal and served at Posen School in Posen, IL where he improved the school climate, staff collaboration, parent engagement, and student achievement.
+Previous to that he was the principal of Lincoln Avenue School, a K-8 school in Dolton, IL, where he improved the culture, implemented a resilience program, managed the implementation of restorative justice, and increased attendance and student achievement.
 Dr. Parker has been an educator since 1997 with a background as a teacher, Dean of Students, Assistant Principal of Student Life, Assistant Principal for Curriculum and Instruction, and Assistant Principal for Activities and Athletics.

-His experience in education includes working in the inner-city Chicago Public Schools district and predominantly low-income, minority suburban schools.
-Dr. Parker was also an adjunct professor and taught graduate courses to a cohort of students seeking their master’s degrees in curriculum and instruction at National-Louis University in Bolingbrook, Illinois.
-His diverse background in education has provided him with the knowledge of how to best apply evidence-based methods and interventions to improve student behavior and increase student achievement.
+His teaching experiences include working in inner-city Chicago Public Schools.
+Dr. Parker was also an Adjunct Professor and instructed graduate courses to students seeking their master’s degree in Curriculum and Instruction at National-Louis University in Bolingbrook, Illinois.
+His diverse background in education has provided him with the knowledge of how to best apply evidence-based methods and student interventions to improve student behavior and increase student achievement.